 Formed in 1987, we are a nonprofit corporation in the State of New Hampshire.
 Although we may be one of the smaller units of the Herb Society of America, our ratio of active members to members makes us one of the more active units in the Society!

-Sponsor an Annual Lecture Series on various herbal topics at Stoodley’s Tavern, Strawbery Banke Museum
+• Sponsor an Annual Lecture Series on various herbal topics which is held at

-Hold an Herb Plant Sale and Market Place in Newington, NH in May
+• Hold an Herb Plant Sale and Market Place offering a wide selection of herbs and

-Fund a horticultural scholarship to UNH Thompson School
+• Fund a horticultural scholarship for a student attending UNH Thompson School

 One of the more fun projects that the Unit does is to build herbal themed fairy houses which are placed in the herb garden at Strawbery Banke Museum during the Fairy House Tour which is held every September in Portsmouth, New Hampshire.
 The Fairy House Tour is a fund raiser for various local non-profits including Strawbery Banke and draws thousands of visitors each year.